jakobilab/circtools/docs/Installation.rst

 **circtools** is written in Python 3 (>=3.8) for most of the data processing code and R (>=4.0.0) for plotting and statistical analyses.
 The tool has a number of external dependencies, mostly standard bioinformatics tools and packages.
 The installation will, by default, try to install all required dependencies.

-Installation is performed via `pip install circtools` or `python3 setup.py install`.
-No sudo access is required if the installation is suffixed with ``--user`` which will install the package in a user-writeable folder.
+Installation is performed via `pip install circtools`.
+No sudo access is required if the installation is suffixed with ``--user`` or performed in an virtual environemnt (venv) which will install the package in a user-writeable folder.
 In this case, the binaries should be installed to ``/home/$USER/.local/bin/`` (for Debian-based systems).

 Supported operating systems
 -----------------------------------

-``circtools`` was developed and tested on Debian Bookworm (12), Ubuntu Jammy Jellyfish (22.04), and Ubuntu Noble Numba (24.04). macOS is supported via docker installation.
-However, macOS functionality running the pip installation method cannot be fully guaranteed yet.
+``circtools`` was developed and tested on Debian Bookworm (12), Ubuntu Jammy Jellyfish (22.04), and Ubuntu Noble Numba (24.04). macOS is supported and tested for version 13-15.

 Installation via docker
 -----------------------------------